Canada wildfire could impact Philadelphia area: check out smoke map

 Tuesday morning, a small portion of the smoke impacted views of the sunrise along the Jersey Shore.

-We have an east wind blowing in from off the coast that could carry more of this smoke all the way from Canada to our region by Tuesday night.

-Around 8:20 p.m., you'll see a hazy sunset due to the smoke.
+You likely saw a hazy sunset Tuesday night due to the smoke.

-Around 9 p.m.
-Tuesday evening, some of the heaviest part of this plume of smoke will be over Central Jersey and the Shore.

 Wednesday, the smoke could drift farther west into the Philadelphia suburbs and Lehigh Valley.